-I have come to know that death is an important thing to keep in mind, not to complain or to make melancholy, but simply because only with the honest knowledge that one day I will die I can ever truly begin to live. ~R.A.
+I have come to know that death is an important thing to keep in mind, not to complain or to make melancholy, but simply because only with the honest knowledge that one day I will die can I ever truly begin to live. ~R.A.
 Salvatore

 I always look forward to the third Sunday of every month because of the coffee morning that follows after the church service.
 The congregation will gather at the old parish rectory to fellowship together and enjoy some light refreshments.
 I never seem to have enough of my favourite, the homemade savoury almond flapjack by Sally the churchwarden.